How to choose the Colombian cities you want to visit?

 About 43,000 people live in this sometimes chaotic city in the middle of the Amazon.
 Leticia itself doesn’t offer much in terms of tourism, but the surroundings make up for it.

-You can visit Tanimboca or Mundo Amazonico natural reserves, where you will learn about the Amazon indigenous culture and wildlife.
-To do this, you don’t need a guide.
+You can visit Tanimboca or Mundo Amazonico natural reserves, where you can learn about Amazon Indigenous culture and wildlife.
+You don’t need a guide.

 In the town’s main square, called Parque Santander, you can see thousands of parrots that make a lot of noise before going to sleep.